quicwg/base-drafts/draft-ietf-quic-transport.md

   that ECN validation has failed.

-If an endpoint has cause to expect that IP packets with an ECT codepoint might be dropped by faulty network element, the endpoint could set an ECT codepoint for only the first ten outgoing packets on a path, or for a period of three RTTs.
+If an endpoint has cause to expect that IP packets with an ECT codepoint might be dropped by a faulty network element, the endpoint could set an ECT codepoint for only the first ten outgoing packets on a path, or for a period of three RTTs.
 If all packets marked with non-zero ECN codepoints are subsequently lost, it can disable marking on the assumption that the marking causes in loss.